An Idaho bill would criminalize medical treatments for trans youths. It echoes abortion bans.

 Since last year, abortion clinics throughout Texas have also closed, worried they may face lawsuits on account of S.B.
 8, which bans abortions at six weeks gestation — before many people know they’re pregnant.
 The bill, which has been in effect since Sept.
 1, also allows private citizens to sue abortion providers or anyone suspected of helping a pregnant person get an abortion, paving the way for the recently proposed Missouri bill.

-The shifting landscape has prompted Reed to develop a map that can help families of trans children identify which states have strong protections for trans people.
+The shifting landscape is reflected in the Transgender Law Center’s national equality map that help families of trans children identify which states have strong LGBTQ protections.
 But even in statehouses with Democratic majorities, there are not many laws explicitly supporting trans people, she said.

 That could be changing.
 Just as states like California, Washington and New York have been shoring up protections for abortion, some states are expanding protections for trans and LGTBQ communities.